kajanan1212/kajanan1212/README.md

 - 👀 I’m interested in the Data Science field.
 - 🌱 I’m currently learning Computer Science and Engineering at University of Moratuwa, specialising in Data Science and Engineering.
 - 💞️ I’m looking to collaborate on Machine Learning or Deep Learning projects.
+- 😃 Fun fact: I love to watch films and listen musics.

 ---